honetools/formats/Document.md

 ### font

-A font specification that consists of a typeface and size, expressed as a dictionary.
-Currently, no guarantees are made for the font being actually available on the target device.
+A font specification that consists of typeface, size, number style and spacing expressed as a dictionary.
+Currently, no guarantees are made for the font being actually available on the target device, or the font supporting the number style and spacing OpenType attributes.

     title~font:
       typeface: "Helvetica Neue"
       size: 14
+      number_style: oldstyle
+      number_spacing: proportional

+Allowed values for `number_style` are `regular` (default) and `oldstyle`.
+Allowed values for `number_spacing` are `proportional` (default) and `monospaced`.

+The number_style and number_spacing keys are optional.
+If not present, they must be treated as having the default values for this font.

 ### color